 Trust and Knowing

-Another Ray Hunt quote fits the bill; “You say ‘Oh he might spook, he might buck, he might fall down, he might rear.’
-So, look what he’s working with.
-He knows you can’t handle it, and that don’t make him wrong to know that you can’t handle it.
-And he might do any of those things because something might scare him or he might slip and fall at any time and yet the people can’t handle that, but they want to go on with their horse.
-If he turns around quick, they fall off.
+“You say, ‘Oh, he might spook, he might buck, he might fall down, he might rear.’
+So look what he’s working with.
+He knows you can’t handle it.
+And that don’t make him wrong to know that.
+He might do any of those things, because something might scare him or he might slip and fall.
+And yet the people can’t handle that—but they want to go on with their horse.
+If he turns around quick, they fall off.”

 Posted